isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Chives.md

 <section>
 	<h4>Environmental needs:</h4>
 	<img title="Chive plants growing in pots.Photo by Jacqueline Chua." src="/images/Plants/chives_jacquelinechua.jpg">
 	<p>As with most herbs, Chives need about <a href="/page-index/horticulture-techniques/gauging-light">4-6 hours of direct sunlight or 6-8 hours of indirect sunlight</a>.
 This plant will grow faster in direct sunlight but will tolerate shadier conditions.
 Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy or sandy soil</a> at least 5cm deep, making them suitable for container gardening.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe. </p>
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe. </p>
 	<br>
 </section>